Message Archive Pipeline Component

 Indeed, another message archive pipeline component on my BizTalk Pipeline Components Extensions Utility Pack project is available on GitHub!

-For those who aren’t familiar with it, the BizTalk Pipeline Components Extensions Utility Pack project is a set of custom pipeline components (libraries) with several custom pipeline components that can be used in receive and sent pipelines.
-Those pipeline components provide extensions of BizTalk’s out-of-the-box pipeline capabilities.
+For those who aren’t familiar with it, the BizTalk Pipeline Components Extensions Utility Pack project is a set of custom pipeline components (libraries) that can be used in receive and send pipelines.
+Those pipeline components extend BizTalk’s out-of-the-box pipeline capabilities.

 Message Archive Pipeline Component

-The Message Archive Pipeline Component is a pipeline component that can be used to arch incoming/outgoing messages from any adapters into a local or shared folder.
-It is very identical and provides the same capabilities as the already existing BizTalk Server Local Archive pipeline component:
+The Message Archive Pipeline Component is a pipeline component that can be used to archive incoming/outgoing messages from any adapters into a local or shared folder.
+It is very similar and provides the same capabilities as the already existing BizTalk Server Local Archive pipeline component:

-• It can be used from any adapter:
+• It can be used with any adapter:

-• If the adapter provides the ReceivedFileName property promoted like the File adapter or FTP adapter the component will take this value into consideration and save the message with the same name;
+• If the adapter provides the ReceivedFileName property, promoted as in the File or FTP adapter, the component will use this value and save the message with the same name.

-• Otherwise, it will use the MessageID, saving the file with the MessageID has its name without extension.
+• Otherwise, it will use the MessageID to save the file, naming it after the MessageID without an extension.

 So what are the differences between them?